 - Browse my entire collection of dip recipes for more ideas!

 Beef Enchilada Dip

-- 1 15 ounce can mild red enchilada sauce, (I use Hatch brand)
+- 15 ounce can mild red enchilada sauce, (I use Hatch brand)

 - 2 cups shredded cheese, divided (I used sharp cheddar and Monterey Jack)